virtual-cast/Zenject/README.md

         }
         ```

-    1. **ByNewPrefabResource** - Initialize subcontainer instantiating a new prefab obtained via `Resources.Load`.
+    1. **ByNewContextPrefabResource** - Initialize subcontainer instantiating a new prefab obtained via `Resources.Load`.
 Note that the prefab must contain a `GameObjectContext` component attached to the root game object.

         ```csharp
-        Container.Bind<Foo>().FromSubContainerResolve().ByNewPrefabResource("Path/To/MyPrefab");
+        Container.Bind<Foo>().FromSubContainerResolve().ByNewContextPrefabResource("Path/To/MyPrefab");
         ```

     1. **ByNewPrefabResourceMethod** - Initialize subcontainer instantiating a new prefab obtained via `Resources.Load`.
 Note that unlike `ByNewPrefabResource`, this bind method does not require that there be a GameObjectContext attached to the prefab.
 In this case the GameObjectContext is added dynamically and then run with the given installer method.